CrownBerry/anak-bot/README.md

 ### Using

+*Create bot with telegram @BotFather, copy telegram token of your bot to `config.ini`

+*Fill other configs.

-Just run
+*Just run
 ```
 python3 Main.py
 ```

-For reposting from VK group to telegram chat just add this bot to group member, and call
+*For subscribe TG group to VK group (whic ID you enter in `config.ini`) call
 ```
 /notify_me
 ```